mimolol/Mimolol/README.md

 ### Who am I ?

-I'm Mohamed aka Mimo and i'm a student and developer.
+I'm Mohamed Bouyakhlef aka Mimo and i'm a student and developer.

 **I do game development on Unity and Unreal engine.**

-I intend to publish some of my projects soon, I'll put the links here when it's done (And may even make some of the repositories public here on GitHub).
+I intend to publish some of my projects soon, I'll put the links here when it's done.

-**I also do development on asp.net in C#, on Node.js and others.**
+**I also do web development.**

-I should soon be publishing some of these projects here, or make thoses already here public.

 ***Come visit [My Portflio](http://mimolol.github.io/)***

-I'm still working on it, it only contains a few projects now.
+I'm still working on it so it only contains a few projects now, but I try to update it as regularly as I can.